rhdunn/cainteoir-engine/docs/api/src/dictionary.md

 Read entries from a Cainteoir Dictionary file.
 @aDictionaryPath The location of the dictionary to read.

-@return A <dictionary_reader> object to read the entries in the dictionary file.
+@return A <cainteoir::tts::dictionary_reader> object to read the entries in the dictionary file.

 #<cldoc:cainteoir::tts::createCainteoirDictionaryFormatter>